WebOrigami/docs/src/eg/intro.md

 }
 ```

-If you want to use `eg` with JavaScript functions defined in your own project, create a `package.json` file that contains such a `"type": "module"` entry.
+By default, Node imports .js files as CommonJS modules.
+To allow `eg` to dynamically import JavaScript files in your own projects as ES modules, you will need to include a `package.json` file in the folder with your .js file or in any parent folder.
+That `package.json` should include the entry `"type": "module"`.

 ## Use `eg` as a general-purpose JavaScript shell tool

-`eg` lets you use the shell as a basic JavaScript console, so you can invoke and compose functions in any combination without having to write permanent code.
-This can be useful when you're experimenting, testing, or need to do one-off operations from the shell.

 Suppose you have a collection of functions: